Handmade Tile Backsplash Challenges

 Tile manufacturers compensate for this by trying to slowly cool their tile batches from the kiln at a very precise rate to balance these different thermodynamic qualities in the two materials.
 But no industrial-sized oven is perfectly uniform.
 As a result, any batch of rectangular ceramic tile will have some that are slightly concave and others that are slightly convex.

-This is why large rectangular tiles installed in a subway pattern with tiny 1/16-in or smaller grout lines often have overhangs and “lippage” that looks really bad.
+This is why long skinny rectangular tiles installed in a full subway pattern with tight grout lines often have overhangs and “lippage” that looks really bad.

 An example of “lippage”, and NOT my work!

 It also really helps to have realistic expectations for whatever material you’re working with.
-If you’re wanting to use funky cool handmade ceramic tiles for your backsplash, then you can’t also be expecting a perfectly uniform result.
+If you want to use funky cool handmade ceramic tiles for your backsplash, then you can’t expect a perfectly uniform result.
 For example, a backsplash with perfectly straight and flush 1/16-in grout lines will have to be made from solid porcelain or glass tiles with almost perfectly uniform size, shape, and thickness.
 On the other hand, backsplash made from funkily varied handmade tiles is going to have some crafty handmade variation in the result.

-The trick to making a handmade tile install look good is to make any unavoidable variations in grout thickness or tile flushness look purposeful, not accidental.
+The overall trick to making a handmade tile backsplash install look good is to make any unavoidable variations in grout thickness or tile flushness look purposeful, not accidental.
 You can’t just decide on some arbitrary pattern and layout, start slapping tiles on the wall, and expect a great result.
-Working with complicated tile requires careful planning.
-You have to unbox a bunch of the exact tile you’re going to use and play around with it a bit to figure out what will work for the result you want.
+Working with complicated tile requires careful planning, extra install time, and lots of skill.

 Experiment and plan BEFORE the install starts!

-You can check out this post for deep details on how to plan an installation that will take all the handmade tile complications into consideration.
+You can check out this post for deep details on how to plan an installation that will take all of these handmade tile complications into consideration.
 Or, you can skip ahead to this post if you’re just wanting deets on the actual install tips and final result.